ChetanThapliyal/DevOps-Monitoring-Project/README.md

 # DevOps-Monitoring-Project

-Establish a comprehensive monitoring and alerting system for a web service using Prometheus, Alertmanager, and other supporting tools.
-The primary objective is to ensure that the web service's performance and availability are continuously monitored, and any anomalies or issues are promptly detected and communicated to the relevant stakeholders.
+Establish a comprehensive DevOps monitoring system designed for real-time tracking and management of infrastructure and applications using Prometheus, Alertmanager, and other supporting tools.
+It integrates various monitoring tools and technologies to provide comprehensive insights, including performance metrics, logs, and alerts.
+The project demonstrates setting up the monitoring environment, configuring dashboards, and automating alerts for proactive issue resolution.